cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 6. `cargo llrun` (`cargo llcheck`, etc.) will make `nvim` open them in case of warnings as well.

 # Other text editors/IDEs integration
-cargo-limit can run an external app, providing it affected files to stdin in the following format:
+cargo-limit can run an external app/script, providing it affected files to stdin in the following format:
 ```json
 {
   "workspace_root": "/full/path/to/project",